EthicalML/fml-security/README.md

 We use `bandit` for python AST code scans, which we can make sure to extend as well to some of the code that is being used in Jupyter notebooks where relevant.

+Examples of key areas that we would be interested to identify:

+* Ensuring secrets/keys are not being committed to the repo
+* Ensuring bad practice can be avoided where clear potential risk
+* Identifying and pointing potentially risky code paths
+* Providing suggestions where best practices can be provided

 ```python
 !pip install bandit